very-inky/Bit-HeroesBot/documentation.md

 1. The `ActionManager` processes actions in the sequence defined in the active `BotConfig`.
 2. For each action:
-   - Check if the action can be executed (not on cooldown, has resources, not reached run limit)
+   - Use the `actionMonitor` function to check if the action can be executed (not disabled, not on cooldown, not reached run limit)
    - If executable, create the appropriate action handler
-   - Check resources before execution
+   - Use the `actionMonitor` function again with the handler to check resources before execution
    - Execute the action if resources are available
    - Update run counts after successful execution
-   - Check resources again after execution
+   - Use the `actionMonitor` function again to check resources after execution
-   - Set cooldown if resources are depleted
+   - Set cooldown if resources are depleted via the `isOutOfResources` function

+### Action Monitoring System

+The `ActionManager` includes a centralized monitoring system through the `actionMonitor` function:

+1. **Purpose**: Provides a single point for checking all conditions that might prevent an action from executing
+2. **Functionality**:
+   - Checks if the action is enabled in configuration
+   - Checks if the action is on cooldown
+   - Checks if the action has reached its run count limit
+   - Optionally checks if the action has available resources (when an action handler is provided)
+3. **Benefits**:
+   - Centralized logic for consistent monitoring across all actions
+   - Easier to add new checks in the future
+   - Provides detailed reasons why an action cannot be executed
+   - Can be called at different points in the action lifecycle (before execution, after execution)

+### Resource Management

+Resource availability is managed through the dedicated `isOutOfResources` function:

+1. **Purpose**: Separates resource checking logic from other monitoring concerns
+2. **Functionality**:
+   - Calls the action handler's `hasResourcesAvailable` method
+   - Sets cooldown for the action if resources are depleted
+   - Returns a boolean indicating resource status
+3. **Benefits**:
+   - Single responsibility for better code organization
+   - Reusable across different parts of the system
+   - Easier to test in isolation
+   - Consistent handling of resource depletion

 ### Action Rotation Logic